arizonaCameraLab/ASDP_Render_Module/README.md

 **Detailed requirements:** The ASDP_Render_Module requires the ASDP_Core_API library to have been installed before it is built.
 This installs by default in a known system location that can be found automatically.
 The library source can be obtained using:
-`git clone --recursive https://github.com/arizonaCameraLab/ASDP_Core_API` and instructions in the repository tell how to install it.
-The --recursive flag is important to get the submodules.
+`git clone https://github.com/arizonaCameraLab/ASDP_Core_API` and instructions in the repository tell how to install it.

 The following packages are required (apt install) to build on Linux:
 - libglfw3-dev